 Our Philosophy: Residence Life at GCU is about creating a "home away from home" for our students.
-Staff members provide a safe and secure community conducive to learning, growing, and social interaction.
-Recognizing the potential for learning beyond the classroom; residence life staff is committed to offering opportunities to educate the whole person.
-The Mercy core values are an integral part of what it means to live in community at GCU.
+The Office of Residence Life is committed to providing a safe and secure community conducive to personal growth, character development, and social interaction.
+Recognizing the potential for learning outside of the classroom, the Office of Residence Life draw on the Mercy Core Values (respect, integrity, compassion, justice, service) for shaping and fostering a positive living and learning environment are an Integral part are an integral part of what it means to live in community at GCU.
 Consequently, both staff and residents work together to ensure a high standard of community living by taking an active role in being responsible and accountable for shaping and fostering a positive living and learning environment.

-Residence facilities are available for all full-time matriculating students.
+Residence facilities are available for all full-time undergraduate matriculating students.
 Residential life is an integral part of the Georgian Court educational program; students have the opportunity to engage with other students from various regions of the United States and from other countries.
 Students participate in programming as well as community-building activities, discussion groups, and club activities.
 The goal of Residence Life Programming is multifaceted; we seek to bring residents together to form a community, inspire passion, influence personal growth, and assist with academic and professional success.
 In order to best achieve these goals, we have created a cohort model, where residents live with others based upon their grade level.
 This allows us to provide programming and community building that is most beneficial to the specific students on each wing.

-Rooms are assigned to new freshmen and transfer students by Georgian Court.
-In the spring, returning students participate in a housing selection process.
-Students sign housing contracts, pay a room deposit, and have the opportunity to request a specific residential location.
+Rooms are assigned to new freshmen and transfer students by the Office of Residence Life.
+In the spring, returning students participate in a housing selection process , whereby students must sign a housing contract and pay the required housing deposit to secure a room.
 Georgian Court reserves the right to reassign rooms or to cancel the request for residence when such reassignment or cancellation is in the best interests of GCU.